garystafford/voter-service/README.md

 Alternately, for step 3 above, you can use service-to-service RPC IPC with RabbitMQ, to retrieve the candidates:
 `http http://localhost:8099/voter/simulation/rpc/election/2016%20Presidential%20Election`

-Alternately, for step 3 above, you can use eventual consistency using RabbitMQ, to retrieve the candidates from MongoDB:
+Alternately, for step 3 above, you can use eventual consistency using RabbitMQ, to retrieve the candidates from MongoDB (assumes candidates are already be in MongoDB):
 `http http://localhost:8099/voter/simulation/db/election/2016%20Presidential%20Election`

 ## Voter Service Endpoints